 Forever a Somerville Girl

-There is no better expression of the Somerville House sense of community than that seen through our Old Girls’ Association (OGA) and Alumni networks.
-Somerville House past students are lifetime alumnae of the school.
+There is no better expression of the Somerville House sense of community than that seen through our Old Girls’ Association (OGA) and Alumnae networks.
+Somerville House past students are lifetime Alumnae of the school.
 When a student walks out the gates for the final time, she is able to rely on solid friendships, utilise extraordinary networks and draw on the values and life skills from her days as a 'girl in green'.

 Be inspired by the stories of our graduates.

 A world of opportunities starts at Somerville House.
 Each year, the Principal's Award for Excellence acknowledges an alumnae who has excelled to the highest levels of their chosen fields.
 Read about their achievements.

 Ms Lambourn attended Somerville House from 1994 to 1998 and upon graduation, she undertook tertiary studies at the Royal Northern College of Music (UK), where Ms Lambourn completed a Bachelor of Music Performance with Honours, a postgraduate diploma in opera, and a Master of Music Performance.

 Ms Lambourn began studying piano at the age of 3 and a year later began cello lessons.
 Whilst a high school student, she studied singing, piano, cello, and composition at the Queensland Conservatorium Music School.
 Ms Lambourn performed her first operatic role at the age of 15 when she performed Dido in the Somerville House production of Dido and Aeneas.